BlackStar1991/timeline-full-widget/readme.txt

 3. Timeline block in Gutenberg.

 == Changelog ==
+= 1.2.0 =
+* Add a Timeline Block for the classic WordPress editor.

 = 1.1.0 =
 * Bug fixes.
 * Add choosing font-family for a Title element in the Gutenberg block.